dskrypa/cli_command_parser/docs/_src/configuration.rst

 :param_formatter: A callable that accepts a :class:`.Parameter` or :class:`.ParamGroup` and returns a :class:`.ParamHelpFormatter` (or a class that implements the same methods).
-:extended_epilog: Whether the program version, author email, and documentation URL should be included in the help text epilog, if they were successfully detected (default: True)
+:extended_epilog: Whether the program version, author email, and documentation URL should be included in the help text :ref:`epilog <documentation:Help Text Breakdown>`, if they were successfully detected (default: True).
-:usage_column_width: Width (in characters) for the usage column in help text.
+:usage_column_width: Width (in characters) for the :ref:`usage column <documentation:Help Text Breakdown>` in help text.
   Defaults to 30.
-:min_usage_column_width: Minimum width (in characters) for the usage column in help text after adjusting for group indentation / terminal width.
-Defaults to 20.
+:strict_usage_column_width: Whether the ``usage_column_width`` should be enforced for parameters with usage text parts that exceed it.
+By default, that setting only defines where the parameter descriptions begin.
+  See :ref:`documentation:Parameter List Formatting` for more details.
+Defaults to False.
-:wrap_usage_str: Wrap the basic usage string after the specified number of characters, or automatically based on terminal size if ``True`` is specified instead.
+:wrap_usage_str: Wrap the basic :ref:`usage line <documentation:Help Text Breakdown>` after the specified number of characters, or automatically based on terminal size if ``True`` is specified instead (default: False).

 Documentation Generation Options